Cartan subgroups in connected locally compact groups: Some properties of Cartan subgroups

 \begin{proof} Let $K$ be the maximal compact normal subgroup of $G$.
-Since $G$ is solvable and Lie projective, it is easy to see that $K$ central in $G$, and hence, it is contained in every Cartan subgroup of $G$.
+Since $G$ is solvable and Lie projective, it is easy to see that $K$ is abelian (cf.\ \cite{I}).
+By Lemma \ref{L1-cpt}\,(i), $K$ is central in $G$, and hence, it is contained in every Cartan subgroup of $G$.
 Let $\pi:G\to G/K$ be the natural projection.
-Then $G/K$ is a Lie group, with $\pi(N)$ as its nilradical and $G/K=\pi(L)\pi(N)$, where $\pi(L)$ is nilpotent.
+Then $G/K$ is a Lie group with $\pi(N)$ as its nilradical, and $G/K=\pi(L)\pi(N)$, where $\pi(L)$ is nilpotent.
 Now by Proposition 3.1 of \cite{MS}, $\pi(L)$ is contained in a Cartan subgroup (say) $C'$ of $G/K$.
 Therefore, $L\subset LK\subset \pi^{-1}(C'):=C$ which is a Cartan subgroup of $G$ by Lemma \ref{central-cartan}\,(2). \end{proof}

-Note that Cartan subgroups need not be connected and any conjugate of a Cartan subgroup is also a Cartan subgroup.
-The following is known for connected Lie groups.
+The following example show that in Corollary \ref{solv}, the inclusion \( L \subset C \) can be strict.
+It also shows that the Cartan subgroups need not be abelian.